maboerg/Closed-chains-of-polygons/README.md

 - `n = 1`&nbsp;&nbsp;&nbsp;&nbsp;see an example in figure 3 left
 - `n = 2`&nbsp;&nbsp;&nbsp;&nbsp;see an example in figure 3 right

+If you (the reader) doubt if this is leading anywhere we present the chain in figure 4 for further motivation.
+I want to remark that with this picture we enter a domain of highly aesthetic geometry.

 ## Counting the closed chains

 Our aim is to assess for each `n` the number `a(n)` of closed chains.
 As yet `a(n)` could be `0` or `infinite`.